 Snorkeling: The surrounding coral reefs and clear water make Sabaga an excellent snorkeling destination.
 Snorkeling masks are provided in case you don’t have your own.

 Hiking: With more than ten hiking trails across the island, you can discover for yourself the island’s sacred history among the thriving plants and wildlife.
 You may take these trails unaccompanied, or ask for an island guide to lead you for deeper insight into the island’s natural rhythms.

 Beaches: There is no shortage of beaches on Isla Saboga.
 Playa Coral is steps away from the lodge with 1.3 km of coastline and the best spot for viewing a sunset.
-You also have 12 other beaches to explore like Playa Encanto, Playa Escondida, and Playa Larga to name a few.
-Transportation can also be organized to visiting the surrounding islands if you’d like to spend a day island hopping.
+You also have 12 other beaches to explore like Playa Encanto, Playa Blanca (my personal favorite), Playa Escondida, and Playa Larga to name a few.
+Transportation can also be organized to visit the surrounding islands if you’d like to spend a day island hopping.

 Fishing: From the sea, bring in your own catch of the day using authentic fishing techniques perfected over centuries of coastal life.

 Whale Watching: If you happen to be in Panama between August – October, whale watching is a must.
 A tour can be organized to see majestic creatures up close and you might even spot dolphins playing in the water too.